Performance of WebAssembly runtimes in 2026

 The short version:

-• The experimental WebAssembly wide_arithmetic instructions are a big deal for crypto code when runtimes support them.
+• The new WebAssembly wide_arithmetic instructions are a big deal for crypto code when runtimes support them.

 What I measured